danogurtsov/ethernaut_solutions/README.md

 # NOTES
 - In most exercises an attacker have to deploy its own contract.
-I avoided making these smart-contracts secure to keep code cleaner, but imagine that an attacker protects its every smart-contract with "onlyOwner" modifiers.
+I avoided making these smart-contracts secure to keep code cleaner, but imagine that an attacker protects its every smart-contract with "onlyOwner" modifiers in functions.